In this blog post, we bring you the best productivity apps for Mac. List of essential Mac apps for productivity.

 One of the best things that can happen to you is waking up in the morning getting to work and being as productive as possible during the day.
 Productivity makes you busy and being busy gives you the feeling that you are doing something with your life.
 It is an important feeling to have as humans.

 There are thousands of blog posts written around productivity and how to live your life and how to optimize on things and how certain hacks can save you hours during the day.
-One thing I’ve noticed about productivity is having external stimuli working with us or making our life better.
+One thing I’ve noticed about productivity is having external stimuli working with us or making our lives better.
 If you let your willpower fight against procrastination then you will run out of willpower.
 But if you set up triggers that automatically do it for you, then it becomes part of your habit eventually.

 I’m talking about Mac productivity apps.
 Let’s check out some Mac Apps that are really going to help you.
 Although I will be covering close to ten applications I want you to pick up the few that best suits your needs and implement them in your daily life.
 A lot of people get engrossed in downloading and purchasing software, but they don’t realize that they need to slowly start putting that software to use in their life consistently and not give up on the software soon.